citp/privacy-policy-historical/g/ge/get/getlisted.org.md

-> *The following text is extracted and transformed from the getlisted.org privacy policy that was archived on 2011-12-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111206000454id_/http%3A//getlisted.org/Privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the getlisted.org privacy policy that was archived on 2012-05-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120505085703id_/http%3A//getlisted.org/Privacy.aspx) for the most accurate reproduction.*

 # Privacy Policy | GetListed.org

-_Effective January 19, 2009_
+_Effective January 6, 2012
+_View [Original Privacy Policy](http://getlisted.org/Privacy_2009.aspx) / Updates are _italicized_ below

 **What information do we collect?**